 Lack of Breakbulk Vessel Availability

-Unlike container vessels, multipurpose vessel fleets don’t always operate on set schedules.
+Unlike container vessels, multipurpose vessel fleets don’t always operate on set schedules (like a liner service does).
 It can be hard to find the right type of vessel in the right position when you need to ship your cargo.

 A reliable international freight forwarder can manage the transportation planning for your project.
 Their established relationships with ocean carriers across the world can help you secure a spot on vessels that best align with your project timeline.